 or email email@example.com

-My wife and I have lived in Cambridge for 18 years.
-Our kids are in 2nd and 7th grade in the Cambridge Public Schools.
-If elected to the School Committee I will be a new member.
-I am the only candidate who has been a classroom teacher.
+My wife and I have lived in Cambridge for 20 years.
+Our kids are entering 4th and 9th grade in the Cambridge Public Schools.
+I am serving my first term on the School Committee.
+I am the only member of the School Committee who has been a classroom teacher.

 As a child I entered public school with many advantages – and I did well academically, loved my teachers, made lifelong friends – and hated school.